snakkleipaa/github-portfolio-app/README.md

 Currently the username has to be written correctly to show results.

-If user is not found, the view does not update and error message will be shown in the console.
-Error message could be developed in the future.
+If user is not found or the data received is empty, the view does not update and an error message will be shown.

 ## References